Worcester, Massachusetts: History

-During the turn of the 19th century Worcester's economy moved into manufacturing.
+During the turn of the 19th century, Worcester's economy moved into manufacturing.
 Factories producing textiles, shoes and clothing opened along the nearby Blackstone River.

-However, the manufacturing industry in Worcester would not begin to thrive until the opening of the Blackstone Canal in 1828 and the opening of the Worcester and Boston Railroad in 1835.
+The manufacturing industry in Worcester began to thrive with the opening of the Blackstone Canal in 1828 and the opening of the Worcester and Boston Railroad in 1835.
 The city transformed into a transportation hub and the manufacturing industry flourished.